Seq # 185120030

 Bionomics

 The larvae prefer young trees or just sapplings where they mine the leaves.
 After the mining stadium, the later instars leave the mine and construct two consecutive leaf rolls, the first one a short roll or just a tipped-over leaf edge, the second time a larger roll turned downwards and starting from the leaf tip occupying in many cases the whole leaf.
-The exuvium protrudes from the mine after emergence of the adult.
+The exuvium protrudes from the mine after the emergence of the adult.
 The adults hibernate.

 No pictures yet!